renesas-rz/rz_linux_distros/docs/getting_started/_components/step_05.md

 ## Step 5: Write flash writer and bootloaders

-The following tools are used in this instructions.
+The following tools are used in the instructions below.
 Please install them to your PC in advance.

 === "Windows PC"